ProdigalCoder456/Mod4-NextBiteAi/README.md

 - Navigate to the Backend/nextibiteaibot directory
 - Create a virtual environment and activate it

-- -  python -m venve venve
+ -  python -m venv venv
 #### source venv/bin/activate

 ### Install dependencies